joost-morsink/FF-admin-module/wiki/calculator.md

 The model is a cross product of all submodels.

 $$
-    M_t = \Pi_i m_{i,t}
+    M_t = \prod_i m_{i,t}
 $$

-Simple submodels can be calculated based on the old state and the event to be processed:
+Each submodel $m_{i,t}$ represents a distinct aspect of the system at time $t$.
+The overall model $M_t$ is the product of these submodels, capturing the complete state.

+Submodels can be updated in response to events:

 $$
     m_t \times E \rightarrow m_{t+1}
 $$

-But they also may take advantage of the information in other submodels:
+Some submodels depend on the state of other submodels, allowing for more complex updates:

 $$
     M_t \times E \rightarrow m_{t+1}
 $$

-For dependent models both the old value and the calculated values may be used:
+For models with dependencies, both the previous state and newly calculated values may be used:

 $$
     M_t \times m_{i,t+1} \times E \rightarrow m_{j,t+1}
 $$

-These submodels are of course not allowed to have circular dependencies on the calculated (t+1)submodels.
+Circular dependencies between submodels at $t+1$ are not allowed.

 ```plantuml
 !include <archimate/Archimate>